eabglobal/minik/docs/features.rst

 Keep in mind that with a valid route, the value of field will be a string!

 .. _`function annotations`: https://www.python.org/dev/peps/pep-3107/

+ALB Native Support
+******************
+A lambda function can be used as the target of an ALB, while using this configuration, a web developer needs to route and parse the raw event sent by the ALB to the lambda.
+With minik, a developer can use a familiar interface to define the web application.
+It is the framework's responsibility to correctly parse and route a request.

+An application originally configured to receive requests from an API Gateway endpoint can be seamlessly used to handle requests from an ALB.
+No code changes are required at all to make the transition.
+Minik will determine the event type based on the raw event it receives and it will handle the request correctly.